 What is Rupee Cost Averaging (RCA) in Investing?

 Rupee cost averaging is an investment strategy in which an investor divides the total amount to be invested in a regular time frame mainly to ensure that his risk is reduced by the volatility in the market.

-The purchase of shares is made whether the market price is high or low; it works on averaging the entire share price, thus giving an investor a good return on investment.
+The purchase of shares is made whether the market price is high or low; it works by averaging the entire share price, thus giving an investor a good return on investment.

-This strategy is effective if you are a type of person who doesn’t want to time the market and purchase shares at the best price possible.
+This strategy is effective if you are the type of person who doesn’t want to time the market and purchase shares at the best price possible.